qrzn23/min/wip/confessions/content.md

 I saw them off by the train, very heavy at heart.
 I was sorry for Sylvia buried alive in a south coast village without a soul to speak to and no resource in herself but her music.
 Yet after all she did not much matter.
 She was one of millions in a similar plight.
 Also even if saved, the profit was mostly personal.
 The case of her husband was altogether more serious.
 His abject surrender to the brute was a defeat involving a whole world in the disaster.
 I could have made him the evangelist of Thelema; with his abilities he might have been more important in history than St. Paul.
 But he could never do any great work as long as he was liable to be obsessed by the body, any more than a motorist could break the record from Land's End to John o'Groats if he shied and ran off the road every time his eye was caught by a tree.

 I found the abbey in admirable order.
-We had a new member, a boy named Godwin,[1] whom I had known in America.
+We had a new member, a boy named Godwin,^[WEH note: This is C. F. Russel] whom I had known in America.
 When he first wrote me, he was in Annapolis, an attendant in the naval hospital.
 The boy had amazing ability, backed by exceptional energy and other moral qualities such as the Great Work, or indeed any work worth the name, requires.
 Out of his scanty savings he had bought a set of “The Equinox” for a hundred dollars and several other expensive items.
 He grudged his time as little as his cash.
 He learnt by heart an astounding number of our sacred books, and when later on I asked him to compile a dictionary of Sanskrit roots for my use on a certain research, he went at it with a will and made good.
 As against all this, he was surly, mulish and bitterly rebellious.
 He raved against the injustice of being punished for breaking the regulations of the navy.
 I vainly showed him that when he signed on as he did of his own free will, he pledged himself to conform with the regulations and that in breaking them he blasphemed himself.

 Reckless in his ardour for knowledge, he injected himself with forty grains of cocaine.
 He had never tried it before.
 All he knew was that half a grain had been known to cause death.
 The record of his experiment makes interesting reading.
 He began by trying to set a piece of glass on fire by the force of his will.